LCSB-BioCore/DistributedData.jl/docs/src/tutorial.md

 ### `Dinfo` handles

-Remembering the remote variable names and worker numbers is extremely impractical, especially if you manage multiple variables on various subsets of all available workers at once. `DiDa` defines a small [`Dinfo`](@ref) data structure that manages exactly that information for you.
-Many other functions are able to work with `Dinfo` transparently, instead of the "raw" identifiers and worker lists.
+Remembering and managing the remote variable names and worker numbers is extremely impractical, especially if you need to maintain multiple variables on various subsets of all available workers at once. `DiDa` defines a small [`Dinfo`](@ref) data structure that keeps that information for you.
+Many other functions are able to work with `Dinfo` transparently, instead of the "raw" symbols and worker lists.

 For example, you can use [`scatter_array`](@ref) to automatically separate the array-like dataset to roughly-same pieces scattered accross multiple workers,